-- Query an object's size;
+Query an object's size:

 - Query the size of an attribute;

 - Query the value of an attribute;

 - Use the value of an attribute in a cryptographic operation;

-- Search for objects based on matching attributes;
+- · Search for objects based on matching attributes;

 - Cloning an object;

 - · Wrapping an object; and

 - · Masking and unmasking an object.

 Secret keys and private keys are always maintained as Sensitive objects and, therefore, they are permanently stored with the key value encrypted to protect its confidentiality.
+Key objects held in volatile memory do not have their key values encrypted, but they are subject to active zeroization in the event of a module reset or in response to a tamper event.
 Operators are not given direct access to key values for any purpose.